 Take the kids to learn about plants and create their own terrarium.
 Art Terrarium’s staff is knowledgeable and patient with small kids.
 Let the kids get their hands dirty and create their own growing masterpiece.

-Bauder’s Pharmacy; 3802 Ingersoll Avenue; Des Moines
+Address: 3802 Ingersoll Avenue; Des Moines

 Take the kids to enjoy an old-fashioned soda fountain at Bauder’s Pharmacy on Ingersoll.
 They also offer delicious ice cream.
 A great experience for the entire family.

-Des Moines Community Playhouse; 831 42nd Street, Des Moines
+Address: 831 42nd Street, Des Moines

 Take the kids to their first theater performance at the Des Moines Community Playhouse.
 They offer several great shows for the entire family each year.
-A few that are coming up are The Music Man and Disney’s the Little Mermaid.

-Barnes & Noble; Various locations
+Barnes & Noble

 Barnes & Noble is a great place to find some great children’s books and educational toys.
 They have a great children’s area where they offer storytime each week and a small area for kids to explore and use their imaginations.
 Most locations also offer a small cafe with lunch, drink, and dessert.

-The Brenton Arboretum; 25141 260th Street, Dallas Center
+Address: 25141 260th Street, Dallas Center

-Spend the day wandering through beautiful trees and connect to nature.
+Spend the day wandering through beautiful trees and connecting to nature.
 Nature play is encouraged with the children and there are plenty of opportunities available.
 There is a bench and shaded Pavilion, where you can relax as they play.